stefusilviu/dsp-styleguide/README.md

 ## How to release

+### QA build
+Netlify will take the `develop` branch, will run the build task and deploy to [dsp-styleguide-qa.netlify.com](https://dsp-styleguide-qa.netlify.com/)

 #### Deploy DSP Styleguide
 In order to deploy the latest changes to DSP Styleguide app, all changes have to be merged in `master` branch.
 Netlify will take the branch, will run the build task and deploy to [dsp-styleguide.netlify.com](https://dsp-styleguide.netlify.com/)